mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 The first line tells us the name of the top MindSpore graph about the network, `1_construct_wrapper.21`, or the entry graph.
 Line 3 tells us how many inputs are in the network.
 Line 5 to 6 are the input list, which is in the format of `%para[No.]_[name] : <[data_type]x[shape]>`.
 Line 8 tells us the number of subgraph parsed by the network.
 There are 3 graphs in this IR.
 Line 42 is the entry graph `1_construct_wrapper.21`.
-Line 32 is graph `3_func.23`, parsed from the `func(x, y)` in the source script.
+Line 32 is graph `3_func.23`, parsed from the `func(x, y)` defined in the network.
 Line 12 is graph `2_construct.22`, parsed from the function `construct`.
 Taking graph `2_construct.22` as an example, Line 10 to 28 indicate the graph structure, which contains several nodes, namely, `CNode`.
-In this example, there are `Sub`, `Add`, `Mul`.
-They are defined in the function `__init__`.
-Line 19 calls a graph by `call @3_func.23`.
-It indicates calling the graph `func(x, y)` to execute a division operation.
+In this example, there are `Sub`, `Add`, `Mul` defined in the function `__init__`.
+In another place (line 19), figure `3_func.23` is called in the form of `call @3_func.23`, corresponding to the execution of the two-digit division of the function `func` in the script.

-The [CNode](https://www.mindspore.cn/docs/en/master/design/mindir.html#syntax) information format is as follows: including the node name, attribute, input node, the specs of the inputs and outputs, and source code parsing call stack.
-The ANF graph is a unidirectional acyclic graph.
+The `CNode` ([check the design of ANF-IR](https://www.mindspore.cn/docs/en/master/design/mindir.html#syntax)) information format is as follows: from left to right, the ordinal number, node name - debug_name, operator name - op_name, input node - arg, attributes of the node - primitive_attrs, input and output specifications, source code parsing call stack and other information.
 So, the connection between nodes is displayed only based on the input relationship.
 The corresponding source code reflects the relationship between the `CNode` and the script source code.
 For example, line 15 is parsed from `a = self.sub(x, 1)`.

 ```text
   %[No.]([debug_name]) = [op_name]([arg], ...) primitive_attrs: {[key]: [value], ...}